gaoyuanliang/sequence_embedding_and_similarity/README.md

 >>>
 ```

-calculate the inner product of the vectors
+calculate the inner product of the vectors as the similarities

 ```python
 np.inner(np.array(vector_0), np.array(vector_1))